mrasamny/CSCI-121-SkillBuilder2/README.md

 	</tbody>
 </table>

 If a numeric value is provided that is outside the 0 to 6 range, inclusively, then the number should be folded back into the range 0 to 6, inclusively.
 For example, if a value of 33 is provided, then it should be folded back to 5 because `33 % 7 = 5`, which in turn should result in `"Friday"`.
 Your method should handle negative integers as well.
 If a negative number is provided, it should be wrapped back to the range 0 to 6, inclusively.
-To see how this can be done, consider the following image,

 Notice, that -1 should be wrapped back to 6 (i.e. Saturday), equivalent to negative indexing in Python.
 Play with the modulo operator of negative integers in `jshell` and then figure out what calculation must take place to complete the mapping in the table below.